Charles Perkins (Aboriginal activist): 1967 referendum

-Public service
+Canberra

-In 1969 Perkins began his career in Commonwealth government public service in the Office of Aboriginal Affairs, which became the Department of Aboriginal Affairs (DAA) in 1972.
+In 1969 Perkins began his career in Commonwealth government public service in the Office of Aboriginal Affairs in Canberra, which became the Department of Aboriginal Affairs (DAA) in 1972.
 In that year he underwent a kidney transplant.

+Soon after getting his first job in Canberra, he founded the company Aboriginal Hostels Limited, with the aim of setting up a national network of hostels providing temporary accommodation for Aboriginal people.
+In 1973, he became the inaugural chair of its board.
+Joe McGinness and Vince Copley later held management positions in the company, covering different regions.

 In 1974 he was suspended on full pay by Barrie Dexter for improper conduct after he called the Liberal–Country Coalition government in Western Australia "biggest racist political parties in this country has ever seen", which came after an earlier altercation with his minister, Labor Senator Jim Cavanagh.
 During his suspension, he was hailed a hero for disarming a gun-toting man who was threatening two senior officers in the department.
 However his decision to take a week's leave to sit with the Aboriginal Tent Embassy was the final straw, and he was given leave for a year in 1975.

 During his year off, funded by a Literature Board grant, he wrote his autobiography, A Bastard Like Me, and was appointed general secretary of the National Aborigines Consultative Committee, returning to the DAA in 1976.
 In 1978 he was appointed as a first assistant secretary of the department, and then in 1979 deputy Secretary before resigning in 1980 in order to take up chairmanship of the new Aboriginal Development Commission.

 When a Labor government under Bob Hawke was elected in 1983, with Clyde Holding appointed as minister, Perkins was appointed Secretary of the DAA in 1984, holding the position until 1988.
+Perkins was the first Indigenous person appointed to head an Australian Government department.

 Throughout his career he was a strident critic of Australian Government policies on Indigenous affairs and was renowned for his fiery comments.
 Hawke once said of Perkins that he "sometimes found it difficult to observe the constraints usually imposed on permanent heads of departments because he had a burning passion for advancing the interests of his people".

 He served as chair of the Arrernte Council of Central Australia from 1991 until 2000.

 In 1993 Perkins joined the Aboriginal and Torres Strait Islander Commission (ATSIC), and was elected deputy chair in 1994, serving until he resigned in 1995 to become a consultant to the Australian Sports Commission.

 Public commentary

 On 7 April 2000, Perkins suggested that 'Sydney will burn during the [Sydney 2000] Olympics.'
-The comment sparked outrage from many quarters.
+The comment sparked outrage from many different quarters.
 In May 2000 Perkins declared that the Australian Football League and the Australian Rugby League were racist, suggesting that the AFL "acts in a racist manner at the highest level".